mayangithub/Kaltura-Extract/README.md

 6. Search entries in filtered entries.<br>
 7. Insert entry metadata into database. <br>
 8. Update database when finding new entries. <br>

+To use these files, remember to replace the database credentials and Kaltura credentials.
+Feel free to try.